 Evidently, YourDates is a vector containing the dates you want to extract the year from.
 In the next subsection, you will find more details on how to extract year in two steps.

-In the first step we are going to convert the vector (
+In the first step we are going to convert a character vector (

 c()), so that we can use format.
 Here’s how to use the